Phil and Teds Escape Review

 Parent Comfort

-The Escape doesn't offer much for true parent comfort, though it did manage to be more comfortable than other the Phil and Teds option in this review.
+The Escape doesn't offer much for true parent comfort, though it was more comfortable than the other Phil and Teds option, the Phil and Teds Parade, in the best baby backpack carriers review.

-The shoulder straps adjust at the top and beneath the chest clip but they do not tighten enough to keep baby close, and the weight of the child pulls the straps down and loose as you walk.
+The shoulder straps adjust at the top and beneath the chest clip, but they do not tighten enough to keep the little passenger close, and the weight of the child pulls the straps down and loose as you walk.

-This pack has an adjustable torso which helps it fit a little better but still not as good as the competition.
+This backpack carrier has an adjustable torso which helps it fit a little better but is still not as good as the competition.
 The torso adjustment is in a zippered pocket on the back, but despite its 4.5-inch range, some testers could feel the bottom of the pack rubbing on the top of their rear ends with every step.
-The back padding is pretty good for cushioning, but it isn't very breathable.
+The back padding is pretty good for cushioning but isn't very breathable.

-The waist belt is more substantial and comfortable than the Phil and Teds Parade's, but it isn't as supportive as most of the competition.
-Testers feel it is saggy and the back of the strap stretches under the baby's weight as you walk.
+The waist belt is more substantial and comfortable than the Phil and Teds Parade but isn't as supportive as most of the competition.
+Testers feel it is saggy, and the back of the strap stretches under the baby's weight as you walk.

 Child Comfort

-The Escape isn't very comfortable for little ones either with a score near the bottom and only a few packs providing less comfort.
+The Escape isn't very comfortable for little ones either, with a score near the bottom and only a few packs providing less comfort.
+Insufficient child comfort can mean your time while out and about with your baby may be short.

-The shoulder straps are a U shaped fleece pad with a center buckle.
+The shoulder straps are a U-shaped fleece pad with a center buckle.
 The U goes over the baby's head and clips to the harness in front.
-It feels cozy, but if it is a hot day, then the baby will be sweaty.
+It feels cozy, but a baby will likely be sweaty on a hot day.

 The headrest is well-padded and moldable inward to support the baby's head.
 Unfortunately, the way most babies sit in the cockpit means they always lean forward and never use the headrest.

-The Escape has a canopy (above left) that stores in the pack.
+The Escape has a canopy (above left) that you can store in the pack.
 It has a plastic vinyl flap (above right) that can be used to keep out wind and rain, but it is not breathable and has a faint plastic smell.
 The canopy doesn't cover much territory, but it is better than nothing and can keep baby sunburn free.

-The stirrups are located on the back near the sides and are height adjustable with little toe booties and elastic heel straps.
+The stirrups are located on the back near the sides and are height adjustable.
+They are more like little toe booties and elastic heel straps.
 While not all children will use them, it is better to have them and not need them than need them and not have them.

 Ease of Use

 Fitting the child harness is convoluted with a hidden pocket and adjustment points.
-The design makes the fleece loop challenging to pull over baby's head and there is no visibility into the adjustment pocket, so you'll be making the changes by feel.
+The design makes the fleece loop challenging to pull over a baby's head, and there is no visibility into the adjustment pocket, so you'll be making the changes by feel.

-The Escape comes with a back and front carry handle and a location for a hydration bladder (sold separately).
+The Escape has a back and front carry handle and a location for a hydration bladder (sold separately).
 The pack is spot clean only and doesn't have a removable drool cloth on the headrest.
-The pack comes with a changing pad and mirror accessory to see baby over your shoulder but easier to use adjustments would have been preferable to accessories.
+The pack comes with a changing pad and mirror accessory to see your baby over your shoulder, but easier-to-use adjustments would have been preferable to accessories.

 Storage